im-zhong/rustos/README.md

 # rustos
-write a simple os in rust
+write a simple os with rust